rsunderscore/rs_django/README.md

 	- verify that STATICFILES_DIRS is defined (e.g. `[os.path.join(BASE_DIR, 'static' )]` and that the directory exists (<projdir>/static)
 1. urls.py - add `path('__debug__/', include(debug_toolbar.urls))` add to the end of the list in DEBUG section

+## including images
+	- bokeh - embed html
+	- plotly - embed html
+	- matplotlib - write to StringIO as svg then pass the output to the template to render in tag `{{ chart | safe }}`

 ### Misc
 - x-frames-options - used to prevent clickjacking, most browsers / sites use x-frames-options deny so that each page cannot be embedded in a frame